Jason Vosler Player Props: Reds vs. Rays

 Jason Vosler At The Plate

-- Vosler is batting .182 with two doubles, a triple, three home runs and two walks.
+- Vosler is hitting .167 with two doubles, a triple, three home runs and two walks.

-- This season, Vosler has tallied at least one hit in six of 15 games (40.0%), and had multiple hits twice.
+- This season, Vosler has totaled at least one hit in six of 16 games (37.5%), and had multiple hits twice.

+- He has gone deep in three games this season (18.8%), homering in 6% of his chances at the plate.

-- In five games this season (33.3%), Vosler has picked up an RBI, and in three of those games (20.0%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Vosler has had at least one RBI in 31.3% of his games this year (five of 16), with more than one RBI three times (18.8%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In four of 15 games this year, he has scored, including multiple runs once.
+- In four of 16 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.